 Traditional public schools in Black, Brown and poor communities are under attack.
-In Philadelphia, the unelected School Reform Commission is dismantling public education.
-Our schools are under-resourced, given over to private hands or closed altogether.
+In Philadelphia, our schools are under-resourced, given over to private hands or closed altogether.
 In the past several years, we have worked with students, parents, school staff and community members across our city, who sacrifice their own time, energy and resources in order to fill the gaps in our public schools, but are not in the spaces where decisions are made about their lives and the lives of their families.

 We fight for long-term education justice across the city of Philadelphia.
 We believe this justice is only possible through the direct participation of students, parents, school staff and community members on both the school and city wide levels.
 We work with leaders in school communities to build parent cores that are transparent, self-reliant, inclusive and transformative.
 We look to these leaders to build Community Control at the school and city-wide levels that consistently respond to the needs and changes of the school communities they represent.
 We can not talk about what’s happening in our schools without conversations about other parts of our lives such as housing, work, and transportation.
 We believe this process will build lasting transformation for our schools as neighborhood hubs where communities come together to share concerns, resources, ideas, solutions and their visions for the future of OUR schools OUR communities and OUR city.